jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

     # Exceptions seen

-  the test passes because I use the same name in the :ref:`function definition<how to make a function with input>` when I call it with a `keyword argument`_.
+  the test passes because I use the same name in the :ref:`function definition<how to make a function that takes input>` when I call it with a `keyword argument`_.

 * I add another input to the :ref:`function call<how to call a function with input>`